18.9 Disorders of the Female Reproductive System

 It’s All about Sex

-A tiny from dad breaks through the surface of a huge egg from mom.
+A tiny sperm from dad breaks through the surface of a huge egg from mom.
 Voilà!
 In nine months, a new son or daughter will be born.
 Like most other multicellular organisms, human beings reproduce sexually.
 In human sexual reproduction, males produce sperm and females produce eggs, and a new offspring forms when a sperm unites with an egg.
 How do sperm and eggs form?
 And how do they arrive together at the right place and time so they can unite to form a new offspring?
 These are functions of the reproductive system.

 What Is the Reproductive System?